elrichardeau/Darkly-CTF-/survey_data_manipulation/Ressources/README.md

 1. Always validate inputs on the server (check if the values are between 0 and 10 in this example)

-2. Authorize one feedback per IP or logged in account (or use CAPTCHA to prevent bots from repeatedly submitting responses)
+2. Authorize one feedback per logged in account (or use CAPTCHA to prevent bots from repeatedly submitting responses)